 A diagnostic lamp is used to indicate the existence of an active fault.
-Refer to Troubleshooting, "Indicator Lamps" for more information.
 A fault diagnostic code will remain active until the problem is repaired.
 The diagnostic code may be retrieved by using the electronic service tool.
-Refer to Troubleshooting, "Electronic Service Tools" for more information.

 Diagnostic Flash Code Retrieval